-Most households with a housing condition in Boise only have one housing condition.
+Most households identified as having a housing condition in Boise only pose one of these issues.

-Few housing units in Boise lack complete plumbing with data indicating 1,055 rental units and 130 owner units occupied by households at 100% AMI or less, lacking such needs.
+Few housing units in Boise lack complete plumbing, with data indicating 1,055 rental units and 130 owner units occupied by households at 100% AMI or less exhibit such a need.
 These combined units should be candidates for the local housing rehabilitation programs.
-While HUD does not report which conditions exist in housing units, it is cost burden that is the greatest threat and issue facing Boise households.
+While HUD does not report which conditions exist in housing units, it is the cost burden that is the greatest threat and issue facing Boise households.